Border Security

 Improving border security through integrated management

 In many countries, a broad array of agencies operating from federal to local levels of government assume some responsibility for securing land crossings, airports, and maritime borders.
-IBM is an emerging approach to integrating border-related systems, processes, people, and data.
+IBM is an approach for integrating border-related systems, processes, people, and data.
 It requires significant collaboration among these often-siloed agencies.
 This collaboration most often takes place among different agencies working at different levels of one country’s government.
 However, it can also occur among neighboring countries.

 Who’s in charge here?